fahadanan/-Octokit.js-https-github.com-octokit-core.js-readme-const-octokit-new-Octokit-auth-YO/Migrating-from-the-old-Java-client-library.md

 ## Getting the jars

-If you still want to use jars, you will find a _product_axis-jars-and-examples (i.e. ```adwords-axis-jars-and-examples.tar.gz```) download in the [releases](https://github.com/googleads/googleads-java-lib/releases) section.
+If you still want to use jars, you will find a _product_-axis-jars-and-examples (i.e. ```adwords-axis-jars-and-examples.tar.gz```) download in the [releases](https://github.com/googleads/googleads-java-lib/releases) section.
 In the tarball, you will find all the jars you need in the lib/ folder.

 When migrating from the old library to the new library, please make sure to remove all jars and files that the old library was using, particularly the client-config.wsdd (which axis will read from the classpath).
 While none of the packages will conflict, it's better to remove these from your classpath to ensure you completely migrate.

 ## Using maven

-If you've chosen to upgrade to Maven, we suggest using the _product_axis-maven-and-examples (i.e. ```adwords-axis-maven-and-examples.tar.gz```) download in the [releases](https://github.com/googleads/googleads-java-lib/releases) section.
+If you've chosen to upgrade to Maven, we suggest using the _product_-axis-maven-and-examples (i.e. ```adwords-axis-maven-and-examples.tar.gz```) download in the [releases](https://github.com/googleads/googleads-java-lib/releases) section.
 You can import this project using [m2eclipse](http://www.eclipse.org/m2e/) or use the pom.xml as a starting point.

 #Making requests